The Value Realization Collaborative with John Falk

 • Create clear paths from visitor insights to measurable value

-• Build internal capacity for ongoing progress
+• Build internal capacity to drive ongoing progress

 A cover for "Leaning into Value" shows a woman and child smiling together.
 Subtitle: "Becoming a User-Focused Museum" by John H. Falk.

-Program Overview
+Program Design

 Overview